 The gene for tuxedo cats distinctive white spotting is dominant, so it only takes one parent with this gene to pass it on.

 This does mean however that two cats with no white spotting will never have tuxedo kittens.

-27. And when both of the parents are tuxedos, most of the kittens could be
+29. And when both of the parents are tuxedos, most of the kittens could be black and white